 So I wonder if this model could be a good way to go in the future.
 I have no doubt that the electronic medical record (EMR) can help dramatically in coordinating care.
 Having spent a good chunk of time this year at a hospital where most clinics still did paper charting, I came to see how frustrating it could be to have no way of finding out anything about a patient in a timely manner.
 I do not think that EMR is a magic bullet that will save the system; there are many problems with cost, implementation, and coordinating EMR across different health systems that will need to be addressed over time.
 But it does seem helpful at providing an accessible record for all that care for a patient within one system.

 Bringing in nutritionists, PTs, psychologists might be a way to help chronically-ill patients make lifestyle changes, and could help to ease the burden on primary care physicians who do not have enough time to address these issues at routine visits.
 Group visits and classes could also help to shift to a more preventive focus.
 Kaiser offers a lot of classes for patients with chronic illness, who are going to undergo routine surgeries, for child-birth and parenting, and even preventive health classes for the "average" person.
 Feedback I've heard from people have attended these has been mixed, but overall positive.
 Of course, there is instructor variability to take into account.
-But Kaiser does seem to have made progress overall in reducing death from heart disease (it's in all of their ads, but if you want to know more, start on p.
-20).
+But Kaiser does seem to have made progress overall in reducing death from heart disease (it's in all of their ads, but if you want to know

 I'm not really sure what the medical home would mean for specialists.
 Would it make referrals easier?
 What about for hospital-based physicians?
 Could it improve care after discharge, which is said to often be a critical time for patients?
 For those of us in diagnostic specialties it seems it could help with coordinating procedures and getting results to patients in a timely manner.
 How helpful it is it turn around a biopsy rapidly if the patient, who is anxious and stressed that he/she may have cancer, cannot access anyone to give him/her the results?